os2display/display-client/infrastructure/os2display/Readme.md

 ### config.json

 * APP_API_ENDPOINT - The endpoint where the API can be called.
-* APP_API_AUTHENTICATION_ENDPOINT - The endpoint where the screen should
-authenticate.
-* APP_API_AUTHENTICATION_REFRESH_ENDPOINT - The endpoint where the token can
-be refreshed.
 * APP_LOGIN_CHECK_TIMEOUT - How often (milliseconds) should the screen check for status when it is not logged in, and waiting for being activated in the administration.